wiktordev/AppRTC-Kurento/readme.md

 All calls are beeing pipelined and recorded by Kurento Media Server to the configured directory.

 ##Features
-- signaling server written in Java which communicates via websockets to Browser, Android and iOS
+- signaling server written in Java which communicates via websockets to browser, Android and iOS webrtc peers
 - implements Kurento-Media-Server API.
 - records all calls on server (by default - one file per peer)
-- support widget
+- support widget (predefined support can be configured and called by web users)
 - screensharing support on firefox and chrome via chrome/firefox extension
 - iOS-native App (see github repository: AppRTC-iOS)
 - Android-native App   (see github repository: AppRTC-Android)